 Technicians monitor the gauges from a distance in a remote test lab using a video camera pointed at the measuring devices.
 However, vibrations from the motor made the analog gauge difficult to read accurately.

 Installing a SensoNODE™ Blue pressure sensor and temperature sensor gives technicians a wireless solution that eliminates the need for the video setup.
-Technicians can run tests while viewing the readings from the lab using their mobile devices with SCOUT™ Mobile software.
+Technicians can run tests while viewing the readings from the lab using their mobile devices with Voice of the Machine™ Mobile software.
 The digital readout ensures an accurate reading.

 Condition monitoring is done easily and at a safer distance.